 their fields by adding natural substances as manure or special chemicals in order to produce more plants for food.

 There was a debate among the farmers, in the town where Jeff and Wright live, about whether to use natural or chemical nutrients to fertilize the soil.

 3. To make pregnant: Mike owned a famous bull which was hired by other farmers to fertilize

 the cows so they could bear calves and increase the size of the herds.

 , more fetiferous, most fetiferous

-Descriptive of producing offspring: All fetiferous animals give birth to, or birds hatch, their young because nature has endowed them with the desire to reproduce their species.
+Descriptive of a living thing that produces offspring: All fetiferous animals give birth to their young, or when birds hatch, because nature has endowed them with the desire to reproduce their species.

 , more fructiferous, most fructiferous